Did you transfer to a four-year university before you earned your associate degree?

 Transcript Request Form Information

-If you are interested in participating in Reverse Transfer, fill out the Request for Academic transcript form and send it to your university Registrar.
-The university will send your official transcript to Kirtland to be evaluated for credit.
+If you are interested in participating in Reverse Transfer, contact the university’s Registrar’s office to see if you qualify for Reverse Transfer.
+If you meet the requirements, you can request a copy of your official transcript to be sent from the university to Kirtland.
+Your transcript will then be evaluated for credit.
 You will also fill out Kirtland’s Request to Graduate form.
 Once the Kirtland Registrar receives your university transcript and Request to Graduate, an official audit will be done on your record to see if you qualify for an associate degree.